astarling/Arduinonexus/README.md

 ## The Nexus protocol

-*The description of the protocol description was obtained from [nexus433](https://github.com/aquaticus/nexus433), a program for receiving info encoded using the Nexus Protocol, but the original description was missing a trailing `0`.*
+*The description of the protocol was obtained from [nexus433](https://github.com/aquaticus/nexus433), a program for receiving info encoded using the Nexus Protocol, but the original description was missing a trailing `0`.*

 A device sends every minute or so (Sencor every 58 seconds, Digoo every 80 seconds) 12 data frames.